 This is important because chickens have very sensitive respiratory systems where ducks do not.
 This saves a lot of headaches!
 They are not sensitive to the cold as you will find your ducks hanging around outside of the coop with snow on the ground or during a rainstorm.

-They are just heavier, hardier birds all the way around that serve multiple purposes and make life on the farm so much more fun!
+They are just heavier, hardier birds all the way around that serve multiple purposes and raising ducks on the farm is so much more fun!